Find a Lender-Approved Local Conveyancer in Ormesby

 • Watson Woodhouse Solicitors Llp, 102-108 Borough Road, Middlesbrough, Cleveland, TS1 2HJ

-• Assessing draft contract pack and other documentation supplied by the seller’s conveyancing practitioner
+• Assessing draft contract and other papers forwarded by the vendor’s solicitor

-• Reviewing replies provided by the seller to pre-exchange enquiries
+• Reviewing replies given by the vendor to pre-exchange enquiries

 • Proceeding to exchange of contracts and then preparing for completion

-• Dealing with the registration formalities for the transfer of ownership and the mortgage (if appropriate) at the HM Land Registry.
+• Dealing with the registration procedures for the new ownership and the home loan (where applicable) at the HMLR.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.